American Eagle's 'good jeans' ads with Sydney Sweeney spark a debate on race and beauty standards

 Some marketers say they've observed another shift since President Donald Trump returned to office and moved to abolish all federal DEI programs and policies.

-Jazmin Burrell, founder of brand consulting agency Lizzie Della Creative Strategies, said she's noticed while shopping with her teenage daughter more ads and signs that prominently feature white models.
+Jazmin Burrell, founder of brand consulting agency Lizzie Della Creative Strategies, said she's noticed while shopping with her cousin more ads and signs that prominently feature white models.

 “I can see us going back to a world where diversity is not really the standard expectation in advertising,” Burrell said.